jules2689/trudeau/docs/2020-04-19/q_a.md

 I think it is important that we understand what happened and ask tough questions of all countries involved, including china.
 This is something that we need to pursue.
-My priority right now and the priority for countries around the world needs to be doing everything we can to keep our people safe and make sure that we have the resources necessary to protect our citizens and get through this. and that will always be My focus.[speaking french].
+My priority right now and the priority for countries around the world needs to be doing everything we can to keep our people safe and make sure that we have the resources necessary to protect our citizens and get through this. and that will always be My focus.